 Among the wandering monks of India, Swami Vivekananda is the first name that comes to the mind.
 The five years of his life on earth, from 1888 to 1893 was full of travels in search of truth, spirituality and a real India.
 He traveled as a Parivrajaka along the length and breadth of the country.
 He won the admiration of kings, felt for the suffering people, motivated the youth for a greater cause, studied many religious scriptures, visited many historic sites, gained knowledge, and visualized the future of India during his itinerary, which made a precious treasure of enlightenment for us.
-On the eve of Swami Vivekananda’s birthday (January 12), Indian Eagle presents a small picture of his historic and spiritual travels.
+On the occasion of Swami Vivekananda’s birthday (January 12), we at Travel Beats, an overseas Indian community portal by Indian Eagle, offer a sneak peek into his historic and spiritual travels.

 Varanasi, one of the holiest cities in India, was the first destination on his itinerary.
 In Varanasi, he came across the saints like Trailanga Swami, the authors like Bhudev Mukhopadhyay, and the Vedic scholars like Babu Pramadadas Mitra.
 From there, he made his way to Rishikesh through Ayodhya, Lucknow, Agra and Vrindavan.
 He interacted with and took favor from whoever came his way without caring their castes and creeds because he believed in non-duality of the soul.
 Some of those who were touched by his noble soul became his disciples and got initiated into service to the nation.
 Among them was Sharat Chandra Gupta, a railway station master in Haridwar, who came to be known as Swami Sadananda.
 Swamiji fondly called Sharat “the child of my spirit”.